Skip to main content

 Beading Workshops

 ITRC Beading Workshops happen 2-4 times a quarter during the academic year.
 Each guided session is a 2-hour workshop focused on a different beaded project, from earrings, to lanyards, graduation regalia, and more.
-Native students, faculty, and staff are encouraged to connect to one another and build community while engaging in a fun cultural practice.
+Students, faculty, and staff are encouraged to connect to one another and build community while engaging in a fun cultural practice.
 Space is limited, so participants are encouraged to sign up early!

 Campus Visits/Native Tours

 The ITRC frequently hosts campus visits to show prospective students and their families around campus and familiarize them with life at UCSD.
-These visits often feature a “Native Tour,” which aims to expose and engage prospective Native students with the academic, social, cultural, and political aspects of the undergraduate experience at the UCSD.
+These visits often feature a “Native Tour,” which aims to expose and engage prospective students with the academic, social, cultural, and political aspects of the undergraduate experience at the UCSD.
 In addition to a Native Tour, the ITRC will typically treat prospective students to lunch, give them a tour of the ITRC, tell them about our programs/resources, and answer any other questions they may have.

 Holiday Party